lowdefy/lowdefy-docs/docs/blocks/container/form.md

 sidebar_label: Form
 ---

 A form block is a container which renders child blocks into a new grid and provides the ability to assign form label settings to the set of child blocks.
-Note that a form block is not required to create use input components as any input component will propagate to __State__ regardless of the parent block.
+Note that a form block is not required to create use input components as any input component will propagate to [`state`](concepts/state.md) regardless of the parent block.

 ## Required fields